CharlesLambret/LibrairieFestivalsFrance/README.md

 ```

 ## Usage
 Once installed, you can import the library's functions into your code.
+It is recommend to create a .mjs file that will serve as an entry point to import the library data and pass it to the rest of your application.
 Here is an example of how to use the different available functions:

 ```
+//yourfile.mjs
-const {
+import {
     fetchFestivalsData,
     filterByRegion,
     filterByDomain,